 Tables, Columns, and Rows

 The core object type is the table.
-This is where all of the actual data resides.
 All other database objects are in service of tables and the data they contain.

 A database may have a single, dozens, or hundreds of tables.
 An average might be 7-10.
 A database with 30 tables would be considered big, and 50 tables would often be considered excessive.
 (Bigger systems do exist, however – the Oracle Financials product uses a database with almost 6,000 tables, though this is the largest I’ve seen by several orders of magnitude.)

 Every table has a unique name.
 This should describe the data it contains.
 Table names traditionally do not have spaces (though some systems will allow it), but naming standards vary widely.
 You can see

 Though, you can name it whatever you want.
 Calling it